-The EviEM Comments summarises and comments on systematic reviews not conducted by EviEM that are considered to be relevant for Swedish environmental management.
+The EviEM Comments series summarises and comments on systematic reviews not conducted by EviEM that are considered to be relevant for Swedish environmental management.

 EviEM has published a collection of methodology and commentary articles on the importance of stakeholder engagement for environmental evidence synthesis.